 Coffee beans also come in four main varieties, including:

-- Robusta: This coffee bean type contains high caffeine levels and has a robust flavor profile with hints of cocoa and smoke.
+- Robusta.
+This coffee bean type contains high caffeine levels and has a robust flavor profile with hints of cocoa and smoke.

 Taste

-Taste is one of the main deciding factors when selecting a suitable drink.
-If you usually add sugar or sweetener to your coffee, you may not need to do the same with brewed cacao, as it’s already slightly sweet.
+If you usually add sugar or a sweetener to your coffee, you may not need to do the same with brewed cacao, as it's already slightly sweet.

-Most people know that coffee contains caffeine, and an average-sized cup (237 ml) of coffee contains 95 mg of caffeine.
-Brewed cacao doesn’t contain as much caffeine as regular coffee, as it only has about 15 mg of caffeine for an 8 oz (237 ml) cup.
+Brewed cacao doesn't contain as much caffeine as regular coffee, as it only has about 15 mg of caffeine for an 8-oz (237-ml) cup.

 Instead, it contains theobromine, a natural and gentle stimulating substance.